Kalanchoe marnieriana. Copyright: Succulents Box

 This is not a factor; however, a quick gentle hose down from time to time will reduce the number of dust particles covering its leaves.

 Over-watering is the most common issue, with typical signs including a softened centre and blackened foliage.
-There must be periods of droughts to replicate the habitats of the east African deserts, as well as limiting the chance of diseases.
+There must be periods of droughts to replicate the habitats of the Madagascan deserts, as well as limiting the chance of diseases.
 Avoid waterlogging as there's no point fulfilling the phrase 'drenches between droughts' if the base of the pot is submerged.
 For more information about over-watering related issues, be sure to click on this link.

 A pale centre and deformed growth are typical signs of too little light.
 Offer at least an hour of direct sunlight, especially in the winter months, to provide the vital nutrients that'll be converted into plant sugars.